Note: This command is in technology preview and may change in future releases.

 After a target is created, further processing or finalization steps are commonly needed.
 The steps to perform depend on the platform and on various properties of the target.
 The finalization processing is implemented by the qt_finalize_executable() command.

-Finalization can occur either as part of this call or be deferred to sometime after this command returns.
+Finalization can occur either as part of this call or be deferred to sometime after this command returns (but it should still be in the same directory scope).
 When using CMake 3.19 or later, finalization is automatically deferred to the end of the current directory scope.
 This gives the caller an opportunity to modify properties of the created target before it is finalized.
 When using CMake versions earlier than 3.19, automatic deferral isn't supported.
 In that case, finalization is performed immediately before this command returns.

 Regardless of the CMake version, the